Chocolate Chip Cherry Upside Down Cake

 I wanted to play up the chocolate flavor a little, however, so I added a few circles of chocolate drizzle along the outside after baking.

-Or served as is as a special breakfast treat, no extra chocolate or ice cream or whipped cream necessary.
+Or enjoy it as is as a special breakfast treat, no extra chocolate or ice cream or whipped cream necessary.

 A lovely breakfast cake, perfect with your morning cup of coffee.